samuelezedi/flutter_clipboard/README.md

 ## Why I made this plugin

-I have built quite a few app that required being able to copy to clipboard until I wanted to build a URL shortener, now I need people to be able to paste from clipboard and I discover the plugin I was using could not perform that, I search and found another plugin that could paste from clipboard but would only paste what was copied from within you app .
-Now I wanted user to paste what was in the Phones Clipboard, I discovered a way and then built this to help many other developers.
+I have built quite a few apps that required being able to copy to clipboard until I wanted to build a URL shortener, now I needed users to be able to paste from clipboard and I discover the plugin I was using could not perform that, I search and found another plugin that could paste from clipboard but would only paste what was copied from within your app .
+Now I wanted user to paste what was in the Phones Clipboard, I discovered a way and then built this to help developers.
 ### kindly follow on github
 [github](https://github.com/samuelezedi)